All Episodes

 unidentified

-Here's your host, Stephen K. Mann.
+Here's your host, Stephen K. Banner.

 steve bannon

-Okay, welcome back.
+Okay, uh, welcome back.

-I've got somebody, I want to get this in.
+I've got somebody I want to get this in.

-I got Peter Schweitzer and Eric Eggers next hour, Alex Jones, a lot more to go through what I've been talking about and teeing up on this, on the situation in Anchorage, right?
+Alex Jones, a lot more to go through what I've been talking about in teeing up on the situation in Anchorage, right?

-We've got Brian Glenn's on the, is there.
+We've got Brian Glens is there.

 dr greg cynaumon

-What we really wanted to do is structure a study, a credible study through a major university that said, how can you simplify it?
+too many rules and what do you do with it what we really want to do is structure a study, a credible study through a major university that said, how can you simplify it?

-That if we took subjects through and ran them through a couple months of study, could we show that just adding field of greens to your diet, don't change anything else.
+So we structured this study with field of greens that a a premium vegetable and fruit supplement that if we took subjects through and ran them through a couple months of study could we show that just adding field of greens to your diet don't change anything else don't don't change what you eat if you eat fast food keep eating fast food if you drink Keep drinking.

 If you exercise a little or none, don't change that.

-We only wanted to see what would happen if we introduced field of greens to normal people and looked at their epigenetic age over a couple month period to see if they actually slowed their aging down.
+We only wanted to see what would happen if we introduced field of greens to normal people and and looked at their epigenetic age over a couple month period to see if they actually slowed their aging down.

 That's a groundbreaking way of looking at aging studies.